 Best Practice: Success from 20.000 Euro

-Successful is who puts strategy and budget behind his efforts.
-Above all, companies that invest a budget of more than 20.000 Euro for employer branding are rated "good" or "very good".
+Whoever puts strategy and budget behind their efforts is more successful.
+Companies that invest a budget of over 20.000 euros for employer branding measures rate themselves as “good” or “very good”.

-The absolute top performers among the companies also think about establishing measures for measuring success - but not even every third company from the group of "good guys" does.
+The absolute top performers among companies also think about establishing measures to measure success - but that doesn't even make every third company from the group of “good guys”.

 Mobile Recruiting: Only 55 percent with mobile job ads